PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This release fixes problems revealed in CRAN check results, and includes bug fixes and enhancements (see NEWS).
+This release includes various bug fixes and enhancements (see NEWS).

 ## Test environments